guiprav/wysia/README.md

 Wysia
 =====

 Wysia ("What you see is awesome!") is an HTML template + mock data viewer.
+It is meant to showcase web designs with the least amount of duplication by using the same templates used in the final web site or application.

+It can also be used together with PhantomJS in order to comprehensively unit test your web site's appearance -- taking photos of elements and comparing them to saved ones -- and maybe client-side behavior if you mock the web API.

 It will start a server that serves all Handlebars templates in the current directory backed by the specified JSON files.